1. Home

 Most common items insured on UK contents insurance policies

-The 2 most common items that customers insure on their contents insurance are laptops (46.59%) and jewellery (40.44%).
-That’s according to our quote data.
+The 2 most common items that customers insure on their contents insurance are laptops (57.14%) and cycles (27.62%), in accordance with our very own quote data.

 A breakdown of most commonly insured items on UK contents insurance